BruhLookAtThis/soundKit_SB/AUDIO_LIST.md

 (NOTE 3: Some Annotations, like "Always Plays", Maybe Be Missing From A Few Entries.
 My Fault Lol) (NOTE 4: Files with "Cue" in their name arent actual soundfiles.
 Im moving them to the very bottom of this file)
          (FIRSTLY:)
-         (I tweaked Option 0 of my tool to remove any cue files when processing for Option 0) (Hopefully this prevents people from trying to use them, as I dont think its good practice to) (SECONDLY:) (Just leaving this here for information purposes) (Oddly, they can still be replaced with sound files, and it will play ingame) (BUT I recommend you dont do that because they overlap with actual sound files) (On top of that, they ignore volume levels in your settings) (I.e. even if you set anything to zero, these replaced Cue files will still play) (If you view them in FModel, their metadata or whatever will point to relevant sound file(s) (
+         (I tweaked Option 0 of my tool to remove any cue files when processing for Option 0 - This needs to be re-implemented as of v0.0.6)
+         (Hopefully this prevents people from trying to use them, as I dont think its good practice to) (SECONDLY:) (Just leaving this here for information purposes) (Oddly, they can still be replaced with sound files, and it will play ingame) (BUT I recommend you dont do that because they overlap with actual sound files) (On top of that, they ignore volume levels in your settings) (I.e. even if you set music/voice/sfx volume to zero, these replaced Cue files will still play audio) (If you view them in FModel, their metadata will point to relevant sound file(s) (

 /*-------------------------------------------------BGM--*/
 /*-------------------------------------------------BGM--*/
 /*-------------------------------------------------BGM--*/

+/*GENERAL*/
--BGM_SYS_TITLE_01 = Title Screen OST
+-BGM_SYS_TITLE_01 = Title Screen Music
--BGM_SYSTEM_TRAININGROOM = Skill Tree Traning Room OST
+-BGM_SYSTEM_TRAININGROOM = Training Room Music
+-BGM_NIER_EMIL_ON = Emil Truck Default Music
+-BGM_NIER_EMIL_OFF = Emil Truck Default Music

+/*CAMPS*/
 -BGM_CAMP_MV1_ON = Camp Song (Song Of The Sirens) -BGM_CAMP_MV1_OFF = Camp Song (Song Of The Sirens) -BGM_CAMP_MV2_ON = Camp Song (Song Of The Nomad)